shanep/express-starter/README.md

 ## Little Bobby Tables

-If you want to HACK your website enter the text below into the block to delete field!
+If you want to HACK your website enter the text below into the **blog to delete** field!
 YOLO SEND IT!

 ```txt